 SYSTEMATIC INVESTING

 Over 45% of accounts in the College Investment Plan are funded by the automatic monthly contribution feature.
-Automatic monthly contributions are made by automatically debiting a bank account or making an after-tax payroll deduction.
+Automatic monthly contributions are made by automatically debiting a bank account or making a payroll deduction.

 STUDENTS USING ACCOUNTS TOWARD COLLEGE EXPENSES